renatofrota/rexply/README.md

   1. disable preview in config (obviously);
   2. use less-common words as variable names;
   3. prepend them with a _prefix__ (e.g.: `field_customer`) making the variable names still _readable_ but much less likely (near impossible) to match your input data;
-  4. add a field 'preview:false' to disable field preview for a particular file.
+  4. add a field `preview:false` to disable field preview for a particular file.
 The same way you can add a field 'preview:true' to enable preview for a particular file if/when globally disabled in reXply config.

 ### Bash scripts